 Child Protection: An activity or initiative designed to protect children from any form of harm, arising from child abuse or neglect.

 Grooming: The preparation of children before an act of sexual abuse occurs, which involves the gaining of trust from the child.
 Grooming can involve the building of friendships and trust through sending of messages, including on-line.

 Risk Management: The steps that are taken to reduce the possibility of child abuse occurring in an organization, including identifying any existing risks, such as: any history of abuse and neglect; current safety issues in the environment, and any other circumstances that may place a child at risk of abuse.

 NHC’s Child Protection Policy is a statement of intent that demonstrates a commitment to safeguard children from harm.
 It makes clear all requirements in relation to the protection of children.
 The policy helps to create a safe and positive environment for children and shows that the organisation is taking its duty of care seriously.

 Recognising Signs of Abuse

 Recognising indications of potential abuse is complex and there is no simple checklist to allow easy recognition.
 There are potential warning signs that you can be alert to but they should be observed and assessed with care.
 It should not be automatically assumed that abuse is occurring, and talking to the child may reveal something quite innocent.
 It is important, however, not to dismiss significant changes in behaviour, fears, worries, and physical indicators a child is exhibiting.
 Do not ignore these signs, but remember it is not your role to become an investigator.
-Report any concerns to a NHC Child Protection Officer.
+Immediately report any concerns to a NHC staff member.